ICJIA/researchhub-docs/docs/auth-guide/tutorials/create-article.md

 Recommended for `Splash` is:

 - 150 KB or less in file size (max allowed is 500 KB)
-- 1260 pixels or less in the horizontal demension
+- 1260 pixels or less in the horizontal dimension

 Recommended for _each_ `Figure` is:

 - 25 KB or less in file size (max allowed is 100 KB)
-- 900 pixels or less in the horizontal demension
+- 900 pixels or less in the horizontal dimension

 :::